-- High blood pressure: Dietary Guideline Advisory committee reviewed to study the effect of diet on blood pressure.
+- High blood pressure: Dietary Guideline Advisory committee reviewed a study that was conducted to understand the effect of diet on blood pressure.
 Researchers observed that the plant-based diet was associated with lower systolic and diastolic blood pressure.
-Furthermore, a vegetarian diet is linked with lower risks of developing heart diseases.
-Again this may not be causal and related to higher instances of salt in animal products.
+Furthermore, a vegetarian diet was linked to lower risks of developing heart diseases.
+Again this may not be causal and could probably be related to higher instances of salt in animal products.

 SIX PLANT–BASED PROTEIN SOURCES.

 A common misconception is that a plant-based diet doesn’t provide the body with adequate proteins; however, that’s a myth.
 Here is a list of protein-rich foods to help meet your daily requirement.

 Soy products are amongst the richest protein sources in a vegetarian diet.
 They contain all essential amino acids needed for a human diet.

 - Tofu contains around 10g of protein per half a cup.

 - Tempeh provides about 15g of protein per half a cup.
 Besides, it is also rich in calcium and iron.